fennel-ai/client/docs/pages/security/overview.md

-Our plan includes steps for initiating the response plan, escalation to relevant leadership stakeholders, triage, investigation, analysis, mitigation, restoration, and post-mortem.
+Our plan includes steps for initiating the response plan, escalation to relevant leadership stakeholders, triage, investigation, analysis, mitigation, restoration, and postmortem.
 Our engineering team works to monitor potential security issues pro-actively, and takes all reports of security-related issues very seriously.